heathhenley/heathhenley.github.io/content/posts/shut-the-box.md

 It’s a bit "rough" - but the idea is that it’s a script to "roll some dice" randomly and select the shut the box moves based on a predefined, general strategy.
-I was excited to test my hypothosized best strategy of "always taking the option with the largest number".
+I was excited to test my hypothesized best strategy of "always taking the option with the largest number".
 But of course, you can see that I also included a completely "random" strategy, the strategy of taking down the most tiles possible, and finally strategy of taking the fewest possible tiles.
 The